MTAGRatingen/Quality-Assurance-Apex-Plug-In/README.md

 # Quality-Assurance-Apex-Plug-In

 <h3>What is it?</h3>
-With that Plugin you can define Rules based on SQL Queries, which check your Application.
-These Rules can use the APEX Repository (APEX Views) to check Items, Regions, Dynamic Actions and every other object can be accessed in your database.

-Further on you can also define rules based on your Table Content or based on the Oracle Metadata tables like user_objects.
+Even with written guidelines setup for your APEX project, it still is a challenge to get all your </br>developers aligned to live these guidelines.
+This little plugin helps by showing on the page which</br> guidelines where not followed properly, so the developer can address these.

+The QA Plugin uses the APEX metadata repository to check the guidelines you implement.
+Several </br>checks come with the plugin, but since each project is different, you might want to extend the checks made.

-The Region Plugin can be placed on any page in your APEX Application.
-The best Page to place the plugin is on the Global Page.
-Then the Plugin checks on every Page which is run your rule and prints out all objects which are in conflict with your rules.
+The plugin can be placed on any page in your APEX application, but we recommend to place it on the global page.
-Equal to the Advisor you can directly use a link to edit the APEX Element and solve the problem.
-<p>This Beta Release is combined to the presentation on KScope 2014.
-Further information and a demo Case will be given in summer 2014 after the conference.</p>

 <h3>Information</h3>
 <a href="http://de.slideshare.net/OliverLemm/the-apex-qa-plugin" target="_blank">Presentation of Quality Assurance Plugin APEX </a>

 <h3>Demo</h3>
-<p>In the Link below you can try out and see the Plugin<br>
+<p>Just click on the link below to see the plugin in action:</br></br>
-!!!
-Login is: !!!<br>

 <a href="http://apex.mt-ag.com/apex/f?p=278:LOGIN_DESKTOP::::::" target="_blank">Demo</a></p>

 #Installation